w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 ## MNet Continuum

 MNet Continuum (ex BitCountry) specializes in providing Metaverse as a Service (MaaS) to all networks.
-The first decentralized application (dApp) offers users the tools to create and customize a metaverse, run and reward a community through immersive quests, and mint and trade NFTs.
+Their decentralized application (dApp) offers users the tools to create and customize a metaverse, run and reward a community through immersive quests, and mint and trade NFTs.
 Users can enjoy metaverse gaming, learning and networking.

 [Minting And NFT Generators](https://metaversenw.gitbook.io/user-manual/nfts/what-is-an-nft)